QuickBooks Time Review: Pros, Cons, and Features

 I did like that QuickBooks Time provides a map view of who’s working.
 Though it’s a standard feature of modern time trackers, it was still nice to see.

 Other cost-saving features were fairly basic.
-As I noted earlier, you can remind employees to clock in and out, but you can’t automatically clock them out when their shift ends or as they leave a geofence.
+As I noted earlier, you can remind employees to clock in and out, but you can’t automatically clock them out when their shift ends (a feature you can find in apps like Buddy Punch).

-QuickBooks Time supports overtime as a payroll calculation, but it’s not displayed in a meaningful way for managers in the Schedule or Time Clock features.
+QuickBooks Time supports overtime as a payroll calculation, but it’s not displayed in a meaningful way for managers in the schedule or time clock features.
 As a seasoned manager, I know just how easily scheduling accidents and shift covers can lead to overtime, so this was definitely a disappointment.
-Other apps I’ve tested, including Connecteam and Buddy Punch, offer overtime alerts, guardrails for scheduling, and safety features such as automatic clock-outs.
+Other apps I’ve tested, including Buddy Punch, offer overtime alerts that notify you when employees are nearing overtime so you can adjust their schedules.

 That said, I was happy to see that QuickBooks Time provides break tracking — though I had to dig a bit to find it (under Feature Add-Ons > Breaks).
 Once it’s turned on, you have various options: create break rules, set them for a specific or undefined length, make them paid or unpaid, and enforce them automatically based on time since clocking in or days of the week.